At the forefront of providing a world-class education for over 40 years

 Non-English Speakers

-At our Primary Years campuses, we do accept students aged under nine (Grade 4) who speak little or no English, as we can support them to attain the standard of English needed to graduate to Grade 6.
-Primary school students who attend EAL lessons do not normally study Spanish too.
+At our Kensington and Hampstead campuses, we help students develop both their social and academic English language skills to ensure that they can learn effectively and confidently across all areas of the Primary Years Programme (PYP).
+We accept students aged under nine (Grade 4) who speak little or no English, providing them with tailored lessons to help them attain the standard of English needed to graduate to Grade 6.
+Primary school students who attend English as an Additional Language (EAL) lessons do not usually attend Spanish classes.